dotnet/aspire/docs/contributing.md

 <p>@Loc[Resources.ResxFile.YourStringHere]</p>
 ```

+Note that injection doesn't happen until a component's `OnInitialized`, so if you are referencing a string from codebehind, you must wait to do that
+until `OnInitialized`.

 ## Tips and known issues

 Make sure you have started Docker before trying to run an Aspire app.